anthonydahanne/terracotta-oss-docker/README.md

 #### Important notes

-Those instructions are targeted at Docker version 1.9.1 and onwards, Docker machine at least 0.5.0
+Those instructions are targeted at Docker version 1.12 and onwards, Docker machine at least 0.5.0

+### Using Docker Machine
 You will need a host with at least 2GB of memory

     docker-machine create --driver virtualbox --virtualbox-memory "2048" dev